Expo 2008: Bridge pavilion

 The Bridge Pavilion was one of the most emblematic buildings of Expo 2008.
 Designed by Zaha Hadid, it was built in two levels with the shape of a gladiolus opening and closing.
-It joins the neighbourhood of La Almozara and the Expo site with a central island in the river Ebro.
+It joins the neighborhood of La Almozara and the Expo site with a central island in the river Ebro.

 The Bridge Pavilion hosted the exposition Water – a unique resource, designed by Ralph Appelbaum Associates, which tried to present water as a universal human right, to inform visitors how water is a unique resource and to explain water management procedures and encourage citizen participation.